 You can also get in touch with us.

-There are three things we look for before we can remove something for harassment:
+There are 2 things we look for before we can remove something for harassment:

 1. It needs to be clear who’s being harassed.
 This could mean the Pin includes the person’s name, initials, date of birth or picture.

-3. The person being harassed must be a private individual, not public person.
+2. The person being harassed is a private person, not a public or newsworthy figure.

 If you notice another person being harassed or bullied on Pinterest, ask them to write to us or report the harassing profile from their own account.
 In addition, please don't make a profile to bully someone (or even yourself)!